About Me

 A little bit more technical

 In most of my works I have studied the quasi-normal mode spectrum of compact objects, including neutron stars [6], models of ultra compact alternatives [1,2,5], and black hole space-times beyond general relativity [8].
 These works are all within perturbation theory.
 In order to address the inverse quasi-normal mode problem, I have explored semi-analytic methods, such as WKB, to constrain the perturbation potentials and case dependent also parts of the metric and other properties of the objects.
 Furthermore I have conducted research projects on gravitational wave parameter estimation [3], Hawking radiation [7] and black hole area quantization [9,15].
 Currently I am extending the inverse spectrum methods to address more complex systems and work on gravitational wave parameter estimation using Bayesian analysis [10,16,18].
 I have also been working on using the shadow of the supermassive black holes to test strong-field general relativity [11,14].
-Recent work includes Bayesian inference to relate neutron star oscillations with their parameters [13,17].
-After moving to the Albert Einstein Institute, I started working on analyzing the black hole ringdown overtone problem [21] and advanced techniques for the computation of quasi-normal [19,20,22].
+Recent work includes Bayesian inference to relate neutron star oscillations with their parameters [13,17,23].
+After moving to the Albert Einstein Institute, I started working on analyzing the black hole ringdown overtone problem [21], on advanced techniques for the computation of quasi-normal [19,20,22], and on quantifying state-of-the-art gravitational waveform models for current and next generation detectors [25].

 Latest News